oneyashraj/gittogethers.github.io/README.md

-# GitTogethers Registration and Checkin
+# GitTogethers Registration and Check-in

 A modern, responsive web application for handling GitTogethers event registrations.